e-ucm/dotnet-tracker/README.md

 ```

 ## Detailed Feature List
-1. Configurable flush intervals (via `T().SetFlushInterval()`; use `-1` to entirely avoid auto-flush).
-If flushing fails, for example due to transient network problems, the tracker will periodically attempt to re-send the data.
 1. Different storage types:
 	1. `net`: sends data to a trace-server, such as the [rage-analytics Backend](https://github.com/e-ucm/rage-analytics-backend).
 If set, a hostname should be specified via the `host` property.
 	2. `local`, to store them locally for later retrieval.
 Un-sent traces are always persisted locally before being sent through the net, to support intermittent internet access.